 Older adults can become malnourished for a variety of reasons, but the obvious one is that they are not eating enough food.
-Some reasons for this include: poor mobility which can make it difficult to prepare food; lack of financial resources which can impact how much food can be bought and; certain medications which can suppress appetite.
+Some reasons for this include poor mobility, which can make it difficult to prepare food; lack of financial resources, which can impact how much food can be bought; certain medications, which can suppress appetite.

 If you notice that your parent has lost weight, take note of what (s)he eats during your visit and trust your gut.
 If you don’t think it’s enough, suggest an appointment with the doctor.
 So long as there is no underlying medical condition for the weight loss, ask him/her to refer your parent to a nutritionist who can make suggestions on how to modify eating habits.

-2) Few or no opportunities for social connection.
 Barbra Streisand said it best: we are “people who need people.”
 If your parents are Facebook or Twitter fanatics, please don’t count their “friends” or “followers” as proof that they are socially connected.
 No offense, but I’m speaking here about meaningful social connections, the kind of relationships that deepen with time and become a source of tremendous support and affirmation.
-These relationships are the ones that form over several years, among people who reside in the same community, for example.
+These relationships are the ones that form over several years among people who reside in the same community, for example.

-4) Risk of falling.
 Far too many conversations about the risk of falling begin and end with the removal of throw rugs in an older adult’s home.
 This is important for sure, but it is possible to trip on much more than just throw rugs; it’s just as easy to trip over clutter or even a house cat.
-Of course falls can also result from slipping on a wet surface (think bathroom) or down a flight of stairs that aren’t well lit.
+Of course, falls can also result from slipping on a wet surface (think bathroom) or down a flight of stairs that aren’t well-lit.

 The big question is can your elderly loved one perform activities of daily living on their own?
 Since they live at an assisted living residence, they shouldn’t be!
 The faculty and staff should be take care of all these details for your elderly loved one.